marshallfungai/dotfiles/README.md

 |        │   └── lua/kickstart/health.lua
 |        │   └── lua/custom/plugins/init.lua
 |        │
-└── README.md             # This file
+└── bootstrap.sh                # Boostrap file to install dependences initially and also run stow for symlinks └── README.md                   # This file
 ```

 ## 🚀 How to Use